 Fair values for traded securities and derivatives are based on quoted market prices.
 Where market prices are not readily available, as in the case of our warrants as of the date of issuance, fair values are determined using methods requiring judgment and estimates.
+This policy only relates to warrants that can be settled in registered shares.
 Before the warrants were publicly traded, we allocated the unit price between the share of common stock and the warrants issued based upon relative fair value determined, among other things, by reference to comparative companies.
 The warrants included in the units sold in our initial public offering and the underwriter's over allotment option began to be publicly traded on the Over the Counter Bulletin Board on June 15, 2006, and consequently the market value of the warrants is reflected as the fair value of the warrants at each period end.
 To the extent that the market prices of our warrants increase or decrease, our derivative liabilities will also increase or decrease with a corresponding impact on its statement of operations.